SamyaDaleh/CL-Toolbox/doc/doc.md

 is converted to Chomsky Normal Form before further steps are performed.
 See section GrammarToGrammarConverter in chapter Program Workflow for more details.
 If --please is set and the grammar already fits the algorithm, it is not altered.
-The last parameter --javafx is only for cosmetic use and displays the table with JavaFX rather than with AWT.
+The last parameter --latex prints the deduction table in a text format instead of the space formatted one.

 ### Grammar formats